 best shops and shopping

-Cruise travelers looking for souvenirs from Belize and local gifts will find the best shops at the Fort Street Tourism Village.
-In fact, there isn't much of interest to buy outside the gated cruise terminal compound unless you travel to San Pedro where there is a larger and more diverse number of shops in Ambergris Caye.
+cruise passengers looking for souvenirs from Belize and local gifts will find the best shops at the Fort Street Tourism Village.
+In fact, there isn't much of interest to buy outside the gated cruise terminal compound unless you travel to San Pedro where there is a larger and more diverse number of.

 What to buy